Gift entry: Soft credits and other related gifts

 - Matching gifts

-- Searching for related gifts
+- Searching and reporting on related gifts

 Overview of related gifts